Here are some of the top frequently asked questions.

 - Christmas (2-3 days)

-An emergency meal box containing shelf stable food items will be distributed each fall to all LMOW recipients.
+An emergency meal box containing shelf stable food items will be distributed each fall to LMOW recipients.
 In the event that severe weather prohibits regular, hot meal delivery, Lubbock Meals on Wheels’ clients will be alerted via television and radio to use their emergency meal box.

 Annual Food Box